studyportals/cdk-cloudfront-auth/README.md

 New features:

-- Cognito clients can be created in new accounts if passed a role that can be assumed in that account
+- Cognito clients can be created in new accounts if passed a role (`userPoolAssumedRole`) that can be assumed in that account
-- Support for Cognito user pool custom domain (if provided)
+- `userPoolDomain` Support for Cognito user pool custom domain (if provided)
 - Automatic retrieval of the Cognito user pool domain if not specified.
 If a custom domain is provided, it takes precedence
 - Auto-delete unusued Lambda@Edge versions
 - `mode` is now sent as an input